Instagram algorithm 2026: the 4 ranking signals that matter

 Explore Discovery for non-followers First-hour engagement velocity Save rate, DM shares, niche-keyword captions Niche-keyword captions, trending audio

-Why Instagram has four algorithms in 2026, not one
+Why does Instagram have four algorithms in 2026, not one?

 Instagram serves roughly 2 billion monthly active users in 2026 (Statista, 2026, retrieved 2026-06-15), and a single ranking system would struggle to personalize at that scale.
 Mosseri has confirmed in multiple Q&A videos that the platform uses distinct AI systems for each surface, each trained on the user behaviors specific to that surface.